SFDigitalServices/sf-dahlia-web/README.md

 ### Changing the Style Guide settings
 Any changes to Rubocop, JSCS, etc. affect the entire team, so it should be a group decision before commiting any changes.
 Please don't commit changes without discussing with the team first.

+### Credits ###

-### License ####
+### License ###
 Copyright (C) 2015 City and County of San Francisco

 DAHLIA is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with DAHLIA.
+If not, see [http://choosealicense.com/licenses/gpl-2.0/](http://choosealicense.com/licenses/gpl-2.0/)